asyncapi/modelina/docs/integration.md

 To be on the safeside, only enable the user to chose between the internal options and presets, as you can see the [playground does](https://www.asyncapi.com/tools/modelina).

-## Integrate Modelina in an AsyncAPI generator template
-TODO

 ## Integrate Modelina into Maven

 There are at least two ways you can integrate Modelina into your build process for Maven projects, either with the AsyncAPI CLI or with a custom build script.
 Which one to choose all depends on your scenario, look below: